rfhh/project-big-data/assignment-1/Assignment-1.rst

    write a command that shows the unique values of adherence_importance.

 6) (5 points)
-   write a command that shows the number of data points (lines) per user id.
+   write a command that shows the number of data points (lines) for each user id.

 7) (10 points)
    write a command that shows all unique strings.
 A string